guanggevwu/ZEUS_Tango_control/README.md

 - To use a computer as a client, select the name of the device and "start Taurus GUI".
 - To shut down the device server or the client, click the 'X' button.

+## Data acquisition

+Usually we use data acquisition scrip to visualize the data from multiple devices and save them to a designated folder.
+Run "Python .DAQ/GUI.py" to start the GUI.
+A few buttons on the interface.

+- "Select" button.
+Select the devices that we would like to acquire the data from.
+- Device name buttons.
+Start the device server.
+Blue background of the button indicates the devices are started successfully.
+- "GUI" button.
+Start a Taurus GUI for the selected devices.
+- "Scan" button.
+Select the scannable devices and their parameters vs. shot number.
+- "Start" button.
+Start acquisition.
+For most image devices (cameras), this will disable automatic polling.

+It is possible to run "Python .DAQ/GUI.py" in a second computer to start a second Taurus GUI.
+Just don't start the device servers again or "Start".

 ## Basler camera

 The example code shows how to obtain one image by triggerring a Basler camera with a software trigger.